arielgee/Sage-Like/.misc/tasks.md

 ## Next
+* asSafeNumericDate() returns different types: Date or numeric value ; should be `getCurrentLocaleDate().getTime()` ?
+* xmlFeed._getFeedLastUpdate() and xmlFeed._getFeedItemLastUpdate() returns different types: Date or string ???

+* double click on `sort chronological` when feedPreview is open:
+	* Error: Error index: 0, No matching message handler Stack trace: injectContentScripts/<@moz-extension://85a3dd98-2566-43d1-a4a6-31608be8bbec/background.js:352:85
+	* moz-extension://85a3dd98-2566-43d1-a4a6-31608be8bbec/feedPreview/feedPreview.html?urlFeed=https%3A//www.ynet.co.il/Integration/StoryRss1854.xml

 * consider defaulting dates to `0` instaed of `Date.now()`
 * feedPreview: do not show item time if there isn't one - so to not show all a page where all items are "(Just now)" (https://docs.microsoft.com/en-us/teamblog/feed.xml)
 * try fix log error 'Promise resolved after context unloaded'